-Just a quick glance at the Contents of the FREE Issue of SnapShot will give you some indication of how valuable a resource this site will be.
+Just a quick glance at the first Issue of SnapShot will give you some indication of how valuable a resource this site will be.
 After being published in issues of SnapShot, all articles are archived in topics and will be accessible to all logged in, registered members.
-Within twelve months 180 articles will be available.
+Within twelve months 132 articles will be available.

 A Genuine Concern for Others - Likes & Shares

 Other people out there who are unaware of this site, may desperately need the information presented in SnapShot.
 In 'sharing', 'liking' and 'following' in the social media, you may be the catalyst for turning lives around and making homes and schools better places for parents, teachers and children.
 Have you ever been desperate for help?
 I have.
 Have you been down or depressed, thinking there was no hope of recovery?
 I have.
 We're all in the same boat, let's row together to make this world a better place for us being here.

 Articles that contain information that could help in nurturing and teaching younger children are marked with the tag displayed on the right.